 Then Tozzi’s career reached even higher levels in 1979 when his song “Gloria,” considered one of his best works, became a hit on the Italian and Latin American music charts.

-It was later covered by American singer Laura Branigan and added into the soundtrack of Scorsese’s film The Wolf of Wall Street.
+It was later covered by American singer Laura Branigan and added to the soundtrack of Scorsese’s film The Wolf of Wall Street.

 With over 40 albums released and several movies directed, Celentano has truly provided Italy with a rich portfolio of talent that influences artists worldwide.